gchq/Palisade-examples/deployment-k8s/local-k8s/README.md

 The example runs different queries by different users, with different purposes.
 When you run the example you will see the data has been redacted in line with the rules.
-For an overview of the example, see [here](../../README.md).
+For an overview of the example, see [here](../../example-library/README.md).

-In order to successfully run the K8s example, please make sure the [Palisade-services](https://github.com/gchq/Palisade-services) and [example-runner](../../example-runner) docker images have been built.
+In order to successfully run the K8s example, please make sure the docker images for [Palisade-services](https://github.com/gchq/Palisade-services) and [example-runner](../../example-runner) have been built as well as the jar files for the example-library [example-library](../../example-library).

 To run the example in a local Kubernetes cluster, follow these steps (running commands from the root [Palisade-examples](../..) directory):

 ## Prerequisites
 As well as Docker, this example also requires Kubernetes and Helm 3.
-Kubernetes is now bundled as part of Docker.

 Windows Subsystem for Linux (WSL) users may have to make special considerations to ensure local directories are mounted correctly, see the [Palisade-services README](https://github.com/gchq/Palisade-services/tree/develop/README.md).